UoS-TV/VOI/docs/facilities/s6suite.md

 Read carefully, especially shutting down the S6, which isn’t obvious.

 There are 3 mains power plugs on the front wall.
-(From left to right: loudspeakers, Mac and S6, everything else.)
+(From left to right: everything else, Mac and S6, loudspeakers.)

 Turn on the Left 2 mains switches.
 The S6 will now power up.
 Once everything is powered you can turn on the Loudspeakers.